CatOfBlades/ArbitraryMemoryMapper/README.md

  It's a bit buggy and I would be happy if people could fork it and improve upon it.
  Generally so long as the changes improve usability and don't constrain it I would be happy to merge them.

+The file "virtualMemoryMapper.lua" is a implimentation of the base classes in lua natively. it's features are limited but can be included into lua scripts without needing any extra includes or compilation.